Online MA in Aging Studies

-- Administrator-in-Training Program (AIT): Students pursuing this concentration are also eligible to complete the AIT program, providing the practical experience required to become a licensed nursing home administrator.
+- Administrator-in-Training Program (AIT): Students pursuing the senior living concentration are also eligible to complete the AIT program, providing the practical experience required to become a licensed nursing home administrator.

-Students choose from one of three culminating study options: thesis, internship and coursework, to complete the program.
 Professionals with licensed credentials may be eligible for 3-6 credit hours of Credit for Prior Learning.
 Review the Requirements tab for further details.
-The aging studies program provides quality distance education, enabling students to earn the MA from anywhere in the state or country.

 Admission and Application